 - Spiritual Care, for providing spiritual care in religious communities or public institutions and, if a student completes units in Supervised Pastoral Education (SPE), in compliance with the criteria of the Canadian Association for Spiritual Care (CASC) [at Emmanuel College, Buddhist Studies, Christian Studies and Muslim Studies are possible foci within the MPS/Spiritual Care Program... please refer to pages 14-17 of the EC Student Handbook];

-- Social Service, a non-professional degree and is usually pursued for personal enrichment or used for providing leadership in religious or secular social service agencies [at Emmanuel College, Christian Studies and Muslim Studies are possible foci within the MPS Program/Social Service Stream... please refer to pages 22-24 of the EC Student Handbook]; or
+- Social Service, for providing leadership in religious or secular social service agencies [at Emmanuel College, Christian Studies and Muslim Studies are possible foci within the MPS Program/Social Service Stream... please refer to pages 22-24 of the EC Student Handbook]; or

 Within the Spiritual Care stream, students may complete requirements for a Certificate in Spiritual Care and Psychotherapy for providing spiritual care and psychotherapy as a spiritual care practitioner (chaplain) in public institutions like hospitals and prisons or as a psycho-spiritual therapist (pastoral counselor) in counselling centres or other contexts.
 This certificate is designed to meet a portion of the educational requirements towards becoming a Registered Psychotherapist (Qualifying) within the College of Registered Psychotherapists of Ontario (CRPO).
 For more information, see www.crpo.ca.
 This degree and certificate may also meet a portion of the educational requirements for applying for Advanced training in the Canadian Association for Spiritual Care (CASC).

 The MPS SCP Cert. is approved by the University of Toronto, and a recognised education and training program for the College of Registered Psychotherapists of Ontario (CRPO).